 About Rafer Johnson

-Rafer Johnson won the gold medal for the decathlon in the 1960 Olympic Games, posting a new Olympic record in the event.
+Rafer Johnson won the gold medal in the decathlon in the 1960 Olympic Games, posting a new Olympic record in the event.
 After the Olympics, he devoted his time to his family, his career, and helping others.
-To this end,… More about Rafer Johnson
+To this end, he… More about Rafer Johnson

 Published by WaterBrook Aug 17, 1999| 304 Pages| 5-1/2 x 8-1/4| ISBN 9780385487610